silasabs/FilesTools/README.md

 ## Organizing directories

 Directory organization supports any type of extension.
+The function must search for all files present in the directory and separate them by their respective extensions.

 ## Status